Custom travel to Greece

 Should I rent a car in Greece?

-Essential in Crete, the Peloponnese, or to explore a large island (Naxos, Paros).
-Not needed in Santorini or Mykonos for a short stay (taxis and buses suffice).
-Go for a compact car with full insurance.
+Essential in Crete, the Peloponnese, the Ionian Islands, or to explore a large island in depth (Naxos, Paros, Rhodes), local bus networks are limited outside main routes.
+Not needed in Santorini or Mykonos for a short stay (taxis, buses, and quad bikes suffice given the short distances).
+Go for a compact car with full insurance, book early in high season (July-August), and check your international license is current if staying beyond 3 months.

 How long for a Greece trip?